-RESPONSIBLE FOR REGISTRATION METHOD

-Name a person Daily log (if applicable)

-Name a person Ad Hoc Surveys

-Name a person Biannual market study

-Name a person Daily log (if applicable)

-Name a person Daily log (if applicable)

-Name a person Semiannual survey

-Name a person Daily log (if applicable)

-Name a person Daily log (if applicable)

-Name a person Daily log (if applicable)

-Name a person Daily log (if applicable)
+METRICS RESPONSIBLE FOR REGISTRATION METHOD Events with active participation of Group employees Name a person Daily log (if applicable) PROGRAM X's reputation in the initiatives in which it participates or organizes Name a person Ad Hoc Surveys Recognition of the Group (PROGRAM X) as a relevant player in the innovation ecosystem Name a person Biannual market study Areas involved in pilots Name a person Daily log (if applicable) Employees "affected" by PROGRAM X Name a person Daily log (if applicable) Organization feedback/perception regarding PROGRAM X Name a person Semiannual survey Startups analyzed Name a person Daily log (if applicable) Investment opportunities analyzed Name a person Daily log (if applicable) Startups supported with mentorship Name a person Daily log (if applicable) Investments in the ecosystem Name a person Daily log (if applicable) Financial impact of pilots/contracts on Group companies Name a person Estimate on pilot approval and quarterly update (?)
 Name a person Estimate on pilot approval and quarterly update (?)

-Name a person Estimate on pilot approval and quarterly update (?)

-Name a person Quarterly (?) update with startups

-Name a person Quarterly (?) update with startups

-Name a person Quarterly (?) update with startups

-Name a person Daily log (if applicable)

-Name a person Daily log (if applicable)

-Name a person Daily log (if applicable)
+Valuation of investments Name a person Quarterly (?) update with startups Success stories Name a person Quarterly (?) update with startups Magnitude of the startups we are supporting (jobs) Name a person Quarterly (?) update with startups Magnitude of the startups we are supporting (investment received) Name a person Daily log (if applicable) Pilots (tested solutions) Name a person Daily log (if applicable) Contracts signed with startups Name a person Daily log (if applicable)